Molly Aunty Rocks!

-Molly Aunty Rocks! is a 2012 Malayalam film directed by Ranjith Sankar, starring Revathi in the title role along with Prithviraj.
-It has been released on 14 September 2012 to positive reviews from critics and audience alike.
-The positive energy that is maintained throughout is the highlight of this movie, opined Audience.
+Molly Aunty Rocks! is a 2012 Indian Malayalam-language comedy film written, directed and produced by Ranjith Sankar.
+The film stars Revathi alongside Prithviraj Sukumaran in an extended cameo appearance.
+It was released on 14 September 2012 and received positive reviews from critics and audiences alike.

 Synopsis

 Molly is an unstoppable woman, who will do only what she feels is right.
 Molly's world is unique and she is its unquestioned queen.
-Pranav is an egoistic bureaucrat of the premier and exclusive Indian Revenue Service, who wants his system and power to rule over the subjects.
+Pranav, an IRS Assistant Commissioner of Income Tax is an egoistic bureaucrat of the premier and exclusive Indian Revenue Service, who wants his system and power to rule over the subjects.
 When both of them clash, sparks fly and egos would not relent.
 Will Molly rock or will Pranav get her locked?

-The movie was largely shot in Nemmara & Chittilamcherry of Palakkad District.